videntity/provider-data-tools/README.md

 * csv2mongo           - Converting a CSV into documents directly into a MongoDB datbase/collection
 * json2mongo          - Convert a JSON file object into a record in a MongoDB datbase/collection.
 * jsondir2mongo       - Convert a directory of files containing JSON objects into documents in a MongoDB database/collection.
-* csv2pjson           - Parse NPI CSV files, containing PII, into provider JSON.
-Used for bulk upload.
 * csv2pjson-public.py - Parse the npi public data dissemination into ProviderJSON files
 * validate-pjson      - Parse a Provider JSON document and output errors and warnings as JSON.
+* validate-pjson-dir  - Bulk validation of the output of csv2pjson-public.py
 * loadnppes.py        - Download public, parse to JSON, and load to MongoDB in one step.

 Installation